Blériot XI: Subsequent history

 After the successful crossing of the English Channel, there was a great demand for Blériot XIs.
 By the end of September 1909, orders had been received for 103 aircraft.
 After an accident at an aviation meeting in Istanbul in December 1909, Blériot gave up competition flying, and the company's entries for competitions were flown by other pilots, including Alfred Leblanc, who had managed the logistics of the cross-channel flight, and subsequently bought the first production Type XI, going on to become one of the chief instructors at the flying schools established by Blériot.

 In February 1912 the future of the Type XI was threatened by the French army placing a ban on the use of all monoplanes.
 This was the result of a series of accidents in which Blériot aircraft had suffered wing failure in flight.
 The first of these incidents had occurred on 4 January 1910, killing Léon Delagrange, and was generally attributed to the fact that Delagrange had fitted an over-powerful engine, so overstressing the airframe.
-A similar accident had killed Peruvian pilot Jorge Chavez at the end of 1910 at the end of the first flight over the Alps, and in response to this the wing spars of the Blériot had been strengthened.
+A similar accident had killed Peruvian pilot Jorge Chavez at the end of 1910 at the end of the first flight over the Pennine Alps, and in response to this the wing spars of the Blériot had been strengthened.
 A later accident prompted further strengthening of the spars.
 Blériot produced a report for the French government which came to the conclusion that the problem was not the strength of the wing spars but a failure to take into account the amount of downward force to which aircraft wings could be subjected, and that the problem could be solved by increasing the strength of the upper bracing wires.
 This analysis was accepted, and Blériot's prompt and thorough response to the problem enhanced rather than damaged his reputation.